Dog-Friendly Buildings in San Diego

 Second, get references - for both you AND your dog.
-While they wield a lot of power, at the end of the day, HOAs and condo associations are run by people, at least some of whom are probably dog lovers.
+While they wield a lot of power, at the end of the day HOAs and condo associations are run by people, at least some of whom are probably dog lovers.
 And it never hurts to put a personal face on an offer!
 Draft up a “resume” for you and your dog to show why both of you will be a great asset to the property.
 Things to discuss could include:

-Your history as a dog owner - how you obey local and state dog laws, how you take care of your dog, etc. References from former landlords are great to include here!
+- Your history as a dog owner - how you obey local and state dog laws, how you take care of your dog, etc. References from former landlords are great to include here!

-How long you’ve owned this particular dog.
+- How long you’ve owned this particular dog.

-How old is your dog?
+- How old is your dog?
 Is he house-broken?
 Has he taken any kind of obedience or training classes or had any kind of behavior testing to see if he is good with kids, other animals, etc.?
 A letter from your trainer, if applicable, is a good idea here.

-Do you carry dog liability insurance?
+- Do you carry dog liability insurance?
 (ALWAYS a good idea - I’ll talk about this a little more below.)

-Is your dog healthy?
+- Is your dog healthy?
 A letter from your vet providing the status of your dog’s health, shot record, and spay/neuter status is very helpful.

-Finally, sell it a little bit!
+- Finally, sell it a little bit!
 Tell them why your dog is so special.
 What does he like to do for fun?
 What is his favorite toy or treat?
 Remember, you want your dog to be recognized as an important part of your family!

 Finally, make sure that dog-related incidents and injuries, like dog bites, are covered in your homeowner’s insurance policy (or your renter’s insurance policy, for that matter!).
 In California, pet owners are typically liable for any damages caused by their pet, so even if your dog has never had a problem, it’s best to protect yourself against the worst-case scenario.

-San Diego is a great place for you AND your dog, and even if you’re looking at buying an apartment or condo in San Diego, it’s definitely possible to find the perfect home for both of you.
+San Diego is a great place for you AND your dog, and if you’re looking into buying an apartment or condo in San Diego, it’s definitely possible to find the perfect home for both of you.
 Contact me today to start your search for a dog-friendly property in San Diego!

-Exclusive Buyer Agentsdo not list homes for sale and never represent sellers.
+Exclusive Buyer Agents do not list homes for sale and never represent sellers.
 They have no "inventory" to try to sell you.
 They can represent you in purchasing any home.
 They are specialists at representing buyers only on the buyers' side of the transaction.
 Exclusive Buyer Agents work to get buyers the best price and terms when they buy a home.

 If you have excellent credit and plan to buy a home or condo in San Diego County within 90 days, contact Justin Gramm to hire an agent on your side of the transaction.
-More about Justin Gramm on Google+.
-Call Justin at (858) 437-2662 or E-mail.
+Call Justin at 858-437-2662 or E-mail.